codingkaty/project-1/README.md

 ## Project Motivation <a name="pm"></a>
 I analyzed StackOverflow 2017 survey data to dive into the following topics.
 1. Does the number of langauges you know influence satisfaction in your career?
-2. do people who prefer noise while working want coworkers to work quietly?
+2. Do people who prefer noise while working want coworkers to work quietly?
 3. What influences an individual to seek new job opportunities?

 ## Project Files <a name="pf"></a>
 There are three notebooks cotaining the work showcasing the results of my analysis.
-Each notebook is structured with markdown cells that explain the process.
+Each notebook is structured with markdown cells that guide readers through my analysis.

 ## Results <a name="r"></a>